briansunter/site/site/notes/full-binary-tree.md

 ```

 ## Non Full Binary Tree Example
-This is not a full binary tree because it is missing an element on the lower right.
+This is not a full binary tree because it is missing an element in the lower right.

 ```mermaid
 graph TB;
     A((8))-->B((3));